yangkx-1024/MMKV/README.md

 If include feature `encryption`, this lib will encrypt the data with [AES-EAX](https://github.com/RustCrypto/AEADs/tree/master/eax).

-MMKV is thread-safe but cannot guarantee cross-process data consistency (still under development).
+MMKV is thread-safe but cannot guarantee cross-process data consistency.
 If you want to use it in a cross-process scenario, please ensure that there is no competing write.

 ## How to use